nyu-mll/jiant/guides/models/adding_models.md

  # Adding a model

-`jiant` supports or can easily be exteneded to support Hugging Face Hugging Face's [Transformer models](https://huggingface.co/transformers/viewer/) since `jiant` utilizes [Auto Classes](https://huggingface.co/transformers/model_doc/auto.html) to determine the architecture of the model used based on the name of the [pretrained model](https://huggingface.co/models).
+`jiant` supports or can easily be extended to support Hugging Face's [Transformer models](https://huggingface.co/transformers/viewer/) since `jiant` utilizes [Auto Classes](https://huggingface.co/transformers/model_doc/auto.html) to determine the architecture of the model used based on the name of the [pretrained model](https://huggingface.co/models).
+Although `jiant` uses AutoModels to reolve model classes, the `jiant` pipeline requires additional information (such as matching the correct tokenizer for the models).
+Furthermore, there are subtle differences in the models that `jiant` must abstract and additional steps are required to add a Hugging Face model to `jiant`.
 To add a model not currently supported in `jiant`, follow the following steps:

 ## 1. Add to ModelArchitectures enum
 Add the model to the ModelArchitectures enum in [`model_resolution.py`](../../jiant/tasks/model_resolution.py) as a member-string mapping.
 For example, adding the field DEBERTAV2 = "deberta-v2" would add Deberta V2 to the ModelArchitectures enum.